IDDconf 2025

 IDDconf.org is the sister of IDDjobs.org, a community-driven site for finding and posting positions in infectious disease dynamics.
 Please add your jobs, and studentships there!

-For any questions or queries regarding content, please email contact@iddconf.org, and in relation to logistics, organisation, or dietary requirements, CIARA? (with IDDconf in the subject line).
+For any questions or queries regarding content, please email contact@iddconf.org, and in relation to logistics, organisation, or dietary requirements, Juniper (with IDDconf in the subject line).